A degree in health communication prepares students for careers in diverse sectors, helps them drive positive social change and counter misinformation.

-The theoretical orientation of Northwestern University’s program is centered around interaction design, which improves communication between doctors, patients and other stakeholders.
-Students get to learn about the health care system as a whole before delving into topics like communication theory, human-computer interaction, conducting difficult conversations, persuasion and patient engagement, as well as electives like interpersonal communication and health, and misinformation.
+The theoretical orientation of Northwestern University’s program is centered around interaction design, which improves sharing of information among doctors, patients and other stakeholders.
+Students get to learn about the health care system as a whole before delving into topics like human-computer interaction, conducting difficult conversations, persuasion and patient engagement, as well as electives like interpersonal communication and health, and misinformation.

 Both the university representatives agree that the pandemic illustrates a great need for educational and persuasive communication about public health.
 Lambert says that issues of racial justice, as evidenced by worldwide protests, also have become more present in the curriculum.

 “Obviously, our students are very interested in COVID-19, which cuts both ways,” says Lambert.
 “On the one hand, never before has the world been so helpful in showing how important health communication is.
 But, a lot of the problems we’ve had have been because of bad health communication.”